Dr. Stephan Getzin | Scientist | Ecologist

 Studying in Namibia

 And it was this extraordinary nature conservation project described in Bonner’s book that brought me back to Africa in 1996 shortly after my first visit – but this time to Namibia.
 My plan was to study ecology and geography at the University of Namibia (UNAM).
 At that time, just a few years after Namibia’s independence, there was hardly any contact between Namibian and German universities.
 A guest student from Germany at UNAM was therefore a very unusual thing.
 But I was lucky: the administration in Windhoek welcomed me as a foreign student applicant.
 So I enrolled in the university in February 1997.
-As a side effect, this made me the first student from Germany to study full-time and graduate at the University of Namibia.
 My luck continued into the second part of my plan.
 I actually became part of Owen Smith’s IRDNC project.
 Through my studies of ecology and physical geography I took part in several excursions.
 One of them led me directly to the remote Damaraland, more precisely to Wêreldsend – which in Afrikaans language means “world’s end”.
 This was and is the base station of Garth Owen-Smith’s communal nature conservation project.
 And here I met Garth personally, who then offered me the opportunity to work as a volunteer in the IRDNC project during my study holidays.

 Communal nature conservation in Namibia